docarray/docarray/docs/user_guide/storing/first_steps.md

     Let's say A is the schema of your Document Index and B is the schema of your data.
     There are a few rules that determine if a schema A is compatible with a schema B.
     If _any_ of the following is true, then A and B are compatible:

     - A and B are the same class
     - A and B have the same field names and field types
     - A and B have the same field names, and, for every field, the type of B is a subclass of the type of A

-### Perform vector similarity search
+## Perform vector similarity search

-Now that you have indexed your data, you can perform vector similarity search using the [find()][docarray.index.backends.hnswlib.HnswDocumentIndex.find] method.
+Now that you have indexed your data, you can perform vector similarity search using the [find()][docarray.index.abstract.BaseDocIndex.find] method.

-Provided with a Document of type `MyDoc`, [find()][docarray.index.backends.hnswlib.HnswDocumentIndex.find] can find similar Documents in the Document Index.
+Provided with a Document of type `MyDoc`, [find()][docarray.index.abstract.BaseDocIndex.find] can find similar Documents in the Document Index.

 === "Search by Document"